cnulenka/Webhook-Tester/README.md

 1. Creating short-lived webhook unique endpoints.
 2. Inspecting the data posted to these webhooks.

+### Getting Started

+* Base URL: This Web App is at hosted in at [Webhook-Tester](http://4eb84d4511fe.ngrok.io/).
+* The Web App can be run locally at `http://127.0.0.1:8000/`.
+To run locally follow below steps.

 #### Database Setup
 Web App uses Sqlite DB that comes by default with Django, so no need for any extra setup.